fruch/pytest-elk-reporter/README.md

 ## Features

 * Reporting into Elasticsearch each test result, as the test finish
-* Automaticlly append context data to each test:
+* Automatically append context data to each test:
-  * git inforamtion such as `branch` or `last commit` and more
+  * git information such as `branch` or `last commit` and more
-  * all of Jenkins env variables
+  * all of CI env variables
+    * Jenkins
+    * Travis
+    * Circle CI
+    * Github Actions
   * username if available
 * Report a test summery to Elastic for each session with all the context data
 * can append any user data into the context sent to elastic